esfand-r/Play2.3-Spring-PlayAuthenticate-deadbolt2-and-mongo-with-morphia/README.md

 Authentication and authorization in a Play application
 =================================

  This project is an example implementation of a multi-module play app with authentication and authorization capabilities.
+This is accompanied by a [blog post](http://esfand-r.github.io/2015/05/fun-and-games-in-the-play-ground-authentication-and-authorization/).
  Play was chosen as the main framework to develop this app because of it's amazing ecosystem, plugins and other benefits such as Akka, CoffeeScript support Web Sockets and a lot more.